-You don’t need to go to burger king anymore to enjoy chicken fries anymore.
+You don’t need to go to burger king to enjoy chicken fries anymore.
 You can leave the vegetable oil and high carb breading behind without missing out on your favorite fast food!
-We have recreated chicken fries in a low carb version with all the flavor of the original version.
-Easy to make in bulk and great for your entire family – check out the video on how to make them tonight!
+We recreated chicken fries and made a low carb version with just as much flavor as the original version.
+They’re easy to make in bulk and great for your entire family – check out the video so you know how to make them tonight!

 Fast Food Alternatives!